olubusayodam/NashVilleHousingSql/README.md

 -----
 # Data Sourcing:
-The housing dataset used will be attached to this repository.
+The housing dataset used is attached to this repository.